01AutoMonkey/White.js/README.md

 - implement black and white *bottom* threshold
 - NPM and Bower package.
-- Support more image sources then the img tag (e.x. css background-image)
+- Support more image sources than the img tag (e.g. css background-image)
 - **Bug:** In Chrome sometimes when adding an image to the page with `.innerHTML`, you can't call `White.run()` immediately after or you get a cross-origin error, one way to get around it is to call it inside a `setTimeout` that's set to 0.

 ## How to Use